 - 5 If finishing allowances are defined, the tool plunges the workpiece at the pocket center and moves to the plunging depth for finishing.
 The TNC first finishes the pocket walls, in multiple infeeds if so specified.
 The pocket wall is approached tangentially. - 6 Then the TNC finishes the floor of the pocket from the inside out.
 The pocket floor is approached tangentially.

-5.2 RECTANGULAR POCKET (Cycle 251, DIN/ISO: G251, software option 19)
+5.2 RECTANGULAR POCKET (Cycle 251)

 With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.